Seychelles: Law of Offshore

 - A financial institution licensed under the Financial Institutions Act 1994 may also be a settlor;

 - The trust property may not include any Seychelles movable or immovable property or interests or rights to them in a Seychelles company owning such property;

 - The local trustee may with permission own local property for the trustees' accommodation, and, again with permission, may invest in local securities;

 - The settlor may choose the proper law of the trust; in the absence of a choice, the Act provides guidelines for establishing the proper law; in any event, the Seychelles Court has exclusive jurisdiction, and will apply the proper law itself (this allows the Act's forced heirship provisions to be effective);

 - The names of settlors and beneficiaries and the trust accounts are confidential under the Act, unless a Court orders disclosure under the Anti-money Laundering Act;

 - The standard perpetuity period is 100 years; but it does not apply to charitable or purpose trusts; a settlor cannot revoke a trust, but the beneficiaries can; the Court may revoke a fraudulent trust;

 - A settlor can also be a trustee, and a beneficiary but not the sole beneficiary;

 - Forced heirship judgements are specifically excluded.

-The Act contains extensive wording dealing with all aspects of the setting-up of trusts, the rights and responsibilities of trustees, and the powers of the Court.
-The above brief details are given for purposes of general information, but reference should be made to the Act itself and to professional advisers before any action is taken.
+The Act contains extensive wording dealing with all aspects of the establishment of trusts, the rights and responsibilities of trustees and the powers of the court.
+The above brief details are given for purposes of general information; before any action is taken reference should be made to the Act itself and to professional advisers.